arimont123/sql-challenge/README.md

 # SQL Homework - Employee Database
-In this assignment, I designed the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+In this assignment, I designed the tables that hold the data from CSVs, imported the CSVs into a SQL database, and answered questions about the data.
 In other words, I performed:

 1. Data Modeling
 2. Data Engineering